Do you have your grumpy trousers on?

 But not for any tangible, logical reason.
 And whilst not being annoyed about anything specifically, I was annoyed by everything!
 After just over 24 hours of my miserable onslaught, I caught myself saying out loud “I need to go back to bed & start over again“.

-That’s when I decided to do something.
-Because when you are in a proper grump who invariably gets the short end of the stick?
+So that’s when I decided to do something.
+Because when you are in a serious grump who gets the short end of the stick?
 Your family, your friends and the biscuit tin.
 Family & friends deserve better & the biscuit tin definitely deserves to be shared.